hscho480/ConSense_Asia-CCS_2026/README.md

-# ConSense: Context-Aware Resilience for Anomaly Detection
+# **ConSense**: Context-Aware Residual Correction for Enhanced Detection of Sensor Attacks in Robotic Vehicles

 ConSense is a ROS-based resilience framework designed to detect sensor attacks and mitigate state estimation errors in real-time for robotic vehicles (UAVs/UGVs).